UPPMAX/HPC-python/docs/index.rst

    - To distinguish these modules from the **python** *modules* that work as libraries we refer to the later ones as **packages**.

-Briefly about the cluster hardware and system at UPPMAX, HPC2N, LUNARC, And NSC
+Briefly about the cluster hardware and system at UPPMAX, HPC2N, LUNARC, and NSC
 :::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::

 **What is a cluster?**